amorist/awesome/README.md

 - [ok-zoomer](https://github.com/jbirms/ok-zoomer) - A Go program that takes an image, uses pigo to detect a face, and creates a gif that zooms in on the face
 - [errwrap](https://github.com/fatih/errwrap) - Go tool to wrap and fix errors with the new %w verb directive
 - [docker-compose-files](https://github.com/yeasy/docker-compose-files) - Some typical docker compose templates.
-- [age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool with small explicit keys, no config options, and UNIX-style composability.
+- [age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [nats-server](https://github.com/nats-io/nats-server) - High-Performance server for NATS, the cloud native messaging system.
 - [glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz! 💅🏻
 - [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics) - VictoriaMetrics - fast, cost-effective and scalable time series database